Masaru2/YAM2H/README.md

 ## Known Issues

 * The title screen is not 1:1 to the japanese version of Mother 2.
-  -This is because the title screen in Earthbound is handled in such a different way than it does in Mother 2
+    - This is because the title screen in Earthbound is handled in such a different way than it does in Mother 2

 ## Where do I download this hack?